jni-rs/jni-rs/CONTRIBUTING.md

 You can use [JNI specification](https://docs.oracle.com/javase/10/docs/specs/jni/index.html) as a reference for how to write detailed documentation.

+Do not forget to update project guides and tutorials along with documentation.

 To open local documentation of the project, you can use the following command:

 ```$sh